Charaoh/BoardGames/README.md

 ---

 >Clone [BoardGames](https://github.com/kak79/BoardGames) into it's own folder.
-Type the following in your terminal or command prompt window: bundle install shotgun
+Type the following in your terminal or command prompt window:</br>
+bundle install</br>
+shotgun </br>
-Open URL that shotgun says to
+Open URL that shotgun says to </br>
 Explore the web pages.

 Contributors Guide